dildeolupbiten/QSnake/README.md

 #### 1.3.
 Get reward

-   Default rewards are as the followings:
+   Default rewards are as follows:

   | No collision | Target collision | Body collision | Wall collision |
   |--------------|------------------|----------------|----------------|